I will be starting medical school in September. With a few weeks of holiday ahead, I am cramming in some reading before I start the course.

 I have put together a list of five books that I am finding helpful in preparing myself for medical school.

 1. The Other Side by Kate Granger.

-Granger is a doctor specialising in geriatric medicine, but she is also a terminally ill cancer patient.
+Granger is a doctor specializing in geriatric medicine, but she is also a terminally ill cancer patient.
 This book describes her journey “as a patient through a doctor’s eyes”, and is therefore invaluable to any health professional, particularly medical students and young doctors.
-This book helped me to appreciate just how important the little things are – sitting down at the same level as a patient, holding someone’s hand and introducing yourself.
+This book helped me to appreciate just how important the little things are – sitting down at the same level as a patient. holding someone’s hand and introducing yourself.

 2. “The Man Who Mistook His Wife for a Hat” by Oliver Sacks.

 This book is a compilation of rich human clinical tales.